This document is only valid for the day on which it is accessed. Please read our disclaimer.

 size and maintains normal contractility, but the atria are enlarged

-unknown but probably the least common type of cardiomyopathy
+unknown but it is probably the least common type of cardiomyopathy

 ventricular physiology occurs in a wide range of different